 - iTech v.
 National Semiconductor (Cal.
 Court of Appeal).
 Obtained the reversal of a multimillion dollar jury verdict.

 - U.S. v.
-Hall (U.S. Court of Appeals for the Ninth Circuit).
+Hall (Ninth Circuit).
 Obtained reversal of conviction for securities fraud.

 - FAIR v.
 Rumsfeld (U.S. Supreme Court).
 Represented law schools and professors in a First Amendment challenge to the Solomon Amendment.

-- Parents involved in Community Schools v.
+- Parents Involved in Community Schools v.
 Seattle Sch.
 Dist.
 (U.S. Supreme Court).
-Represented as amici in matter involving a constitutional challenge.
+Represented as amici in matter involving a constitutional challenge to way in which students could be assigned to schools.

 - Evans v.
 City of Berkeley (Cal.
 Supreme Court).
-Represented as amici in matter involving a constitutional challenge.
+Represented amici in appeal involving a constitutional challenge to a City of Berkeley policy prohibiting use of berthing space by nonprofits that discriminated on the basis of sexual orientation.